Displaying remote clients

 If your login scripts unconditionally set DISPLAY to something else, this will break X11 forwarding.

-7. You can now launch remote X clients in your ssh session, for example, xterm& will launch an xterm running on your remote host that will display on your Cygwin/X screen.
+will launch an xterm running on your remote host that will display on your Cygwin/X screen.

 8. Launch other remote clients in the same manner.
 I recommend starting the remote clients in the background, by appending & to the command name, so that you don't have to open several ssh sessions.